 Before the Second Industrial Revolution, different forms of oil were in use for various purposes but it was the large-scale production and use of crude oil and its products that were transformational.

-While data has played a crucial role in the digital economy today, it is not new to human beings.
+While data has played a crucial role in the digital economy, it is not new to human beings.
 Throughout history, people have leveraged data to their advantage.
 Since we learned how to count and write, an ongoing evolution has been the capture and use of data.

 The story of the Kenyan farmer